ROCm/rocm_bandwidth_test/docs/install/install.rst

 Build the procedure
 ====================

-The following simply lists the following steps to build ROCmBandwidthTest.
+This section lists the steps to build ROCmBandwidthTest.

 1. Create a build directory in the project folder - `roc_bandwidth_test`.